exKAZUu/rxdart_issue/README.md

 1. Clone this repository
 1. Run the flutter app (I used Android Studio and Android Emulator with the following AVD)
 ![Screenshot](avd.png)
-1. Click the button `Open another screen`
+1. Click the button `Open another screen` on `HomeScreen` in the app
-1. The following error is shown
+1. The following error is shown on the console
    - `textColor: Theme.of(context).accentColor` is required to reproduce the issue, but I'm not sure the reason ...

 ```